paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 Look, both algorithms could be implemented without Optional, and both could be implemented in a different way even using Optional.
 But I found this way enough for the purpose.

-# This I didn't like in any of the algorithms
+# Things I didn't like in any of the algorithms

 In the depth first algo we saw a `null` there.
 Although it is there, it is contained and will not leak to cause a NPE elsewhere.
 This is required because `Optional#orElse` can only take a value of Node out of `Optional` context, this means that if you couldn't find the searched node on any side (left, right) you must to provide the empty version of your node, which is null (see the `Optional.ofNullable` there).